JermellB/restagraph/docs/Defining_a_schema.md

 A dependent resourcetype can only be created in relationship to a "parent" type, via a relationship that is _also_ defined as a dependent one, meaning that it defines the dependency between them.
 A resourcetype can be dependent on another dependent one, e.g. the ceiling of a room.

 Type: boolean.
-In accordance with Postel's Principle, acceptable values include `true`, "true", "True", `false`, "false" and "False".
+In accordance with [Postel's Principle](https://en.wikipedia.org/wiki/Robustness_principle), acceptable values include `true`, "true", "True", `false`, "false" and "False".
+The preferred values are `true` and `false`.

 ### Notes